-Combining the mortality estimates from the Bering Sea groundfish trawl and Gulf of Alaska longline fisheries presented above (17.0) with the mortality estimate from the Prince William Sound salmon drift gillnet fishery (14.5) results in an estimated mean annual mortality rate in the observed fisheries of 31.5 (CV = 0.46) sea lions per year from this stock (Table 2).
+Combining the mortality and serious injury estimates from the Bering Sea/Aleutian Islands groundfish trawl, Gulf of Alaska groundfish trawl, and Gulf of Alaska longline fisheries (16) with the estimate from the Prince William Sound salmon drift gillnet fishery (15) results in an estimated mean annual mortality and serious injury rate in observed fisheries of 31 sea lions from this stock (Table 2).

 Table 2.
-Summary of incidental mortality of Steller sea lions (western U. S. stock) due to fisheries from 2008 through 2012 (or most recent data available) and calculation of the mean annual mortality rate (Breiwick 2013).
-Mean annual mortality in brackets represents a minimum estimate from stranding data.
-The most recent 5 years of available data, or best available information, are used in the mortality for a particular fishery.
+Summary of incidental mortality and serious injury of the Western U.S. stock of Steller sea lions due to commercial fisheries in 2009-2013 (or the most recent data available) and calculation of the mean annual mortality and serious injury rate (Wynne et al. 1991, 1992; Breiwick 2013; NMML, unpubl. data).
 N/A indicates that data are not available.
-Details of how percent observer coverage is measured are included in Appendix 6.
+Methods for calculating percent observer coverage are described in Appendix 6 of the Alaska Stock Assessment Reports.